vault27/Foundation/ssl.md

 - TLS 1.2 - is the best option for now - RFC 5246
 - TLS 1.3 - RFC 8446

+## Concepts

+- TLS communicates via records, can be several records in one packet TCP packet (one or many IP packets)
+- In a nutshell TLS is all about different records.
+Different records serve different purposes.
+Records have Content-Type field and Message fields
+- Message field will contain the actual message related to a particular Record Protocol type

 ## SSL Records

 - Handshake - Content-Type Code 22